-Students may use lap top computers, tablets or smart phones to access class work with permission during class, after the daily IRA.
+Students may use laptop computers, tablets, or smartphones to access class work with permission during class, after the daily IRA.
 Please send me an email stating that you will be using one of these devices to access your class work, a smart device, computer, or tablet during class.
-Accessing other material or web sites during class WILL RESULT in withdrawal of that student for this course.
+Accessing other material or websites during class WILL RESULT in the withdrawal of that student from this course.
 NO EXCEPTIONS.